ysered/CircleProgress/README.md

 You can take a look on its implementation: [CircleProgressView.java](https://github.com/ysered/CircleProgress/blob/master/app/src/main/java/com/ysered/circleprogress/view/CircleProgressView.java)

-For those who interested to learn Kotlin you can find same implementation in this language: [CircleProgressViewKt.kt](https://github.com/ysered/CircleProgress/blob/master/app/src/main/java/com/ysered/circleprogress/view/CircleProgressViewKt.kt)
+For those who interested in learning Kotlin you can find same implementation in this language: [CircleProgressViewKt.kt](https://github.com/ysered/CircleProgress/blob/master/app/src/main/java/com/ysered/circleprogress/view/CircleProgressViewKt.kt)

 ### How it looks like?